alvarezrrj/alirey/README.md

 + Color calendar events according to booking/payment status
 + Support for multi day events (holidays)
-+ Display holidays on calendar
++ Display holidays and non-working days on calendar
 + Support for booking drag and drop on calendar
 + Use filament tables